noahsug/card-auto-battler/README.md

   - go second, start with better cards
   - bravest hero: need 10 wins to win, unlocks true ending
   - thief: play and trash an opponent card at the start of each battle
-  - cards are in alphebetical order
+  - cards are in alphabetical order
-  - cards are ordered by dmg delt (and random if they deal no dmg)
+  - cards are ordered by dmg dealt (and random if they deal no dmg)
   - all cards are played twice, can only play 2 cards per turn

 ## Example Cards